SStepanoFF/python_playwright_nxlog/README.md

 # Web Automation Framework (Python + Playwright + Pytest)

-This repository contains an automation framework for testing **Twitch mobile UI** using:
+This repository contains an automation framework for testing using:

 - **Python**
 - **Playwright (Sync API)**